 Design science research usually involves the development of a design theory or an artifact as well as finding a way to improve the current state of the way that it is being used, as well as researching existing knowledge (Ken Peffers, 2008).

 Design science primarily focuses on two activities that can be used to understand the behaviour of certain aspects and improvement of Information Systems.
-These two activities that are focused on are: (1) the making of new knowledge with the use of the development of innovative artifacts and (2) analysing the artifacts for its usefulness and performance with abstraction and reflection (Vijay Vaishnavi, 2004).
+These two activities that are focused on are: (1) the making of new knowledge with the use of the development of innovative artefacts and (2) analysing the artefacts for its usefulness and performance with abstraction and reflection (Vijay Vaishnavi, 2004).
 Some artifacts in the process of design science include computer interfaces, algorithms, or system design methodologies.

-The word design as defined by Vijay Vaishnavi (2004), is to invent something and bring it into being.
+The word design, as defined by Vijay Vaishnavi (2004), is to invent something and bring it into being.
 Thus, design science has the intention to create something new that does not exist.
 If there is already a design out there with the same intentions as the one being developed then the design is seen as routine, if it does not exist outside of the research, then it is seen as innovative.

 This study is seen as routine, because there are existing knowledge for creating the artifact and there is no need for conducting research to fill the gap where there is a lack of knowledge (Vijay Vaishnavi, 2004).